Allocation and distribution of Income

 By experimenting with different models of revenue allocation and distribution, the RDCs and their producer communities now have a much greater understanding of the role of financial incentives in natural resource management.
 The major lessons learned include:

-Size does count : The size of the dividends devolved to sub-district level will affect the communities' attitude and commitment to natural resource management.
-Whist RDCs are sometimes recognised as being “cash strapped”, their ability to earn long-term revenue from natural resource management will be determined by the size of the benefits devolved in the short-term.
+Size does count : The size of the dividends paid directly to sub-district level will affect the communities' attitude and commitment to natural resource management.
+Whist RDCs are sometimes recognised as being “cash strapped”, and benefiting unfairly from wildlife incomes, their ability to earn long-term income from natural resource management will be determined by the quality of services they provide to communities in the short-term.

 Transparency and accountability: RDCs are partners and gatekeepers for producer communities.
-RDCs should not delay the disbursement of CAMPFIRE revenue to the producer communities.
+RDCs have dispensed with the old practice of receiving money from safari operators on behalf of producer communities.
 When this happens intense suspicion can develop between the RDC and the producer community.

 Role of CAMPFIRE Revenue Guidelines: Due to the different interpretation of past CAMPFIRE Revenue Guidelines and the absence of mechanisms to enforce them, wildlife producer communities have received varying proportions of the gross revenue.
-This has reduced the ability of producer communities to manage wildlife and other natural resources.
+This has reduced the ability of producer communities to manage wildlife and other natural resources in those CAMPFIRE districts with very little wildlife presence.

-Sustainability of CAMPFIRE: The challenge of building a sustainable CAMPFIRE programme requires the CAMPFRIRE Association to support the ability of the RDCs and their communities to increase their natural resources based revenues.
-Most of the Association's institutional needs have been donor funded resulting in little incentive to collect levies from members.
-This needs now to be corrected and full levies remitted to ensure continued support.
+Sustainability of CAMPFIRE: The challenge of building a sustainable CAMPFIRE program requires the CAMPFIRE Association to support the ability of the RDCs and their communities to increase their natural resources based income.
+Most of the Association's institutional needs have been donor funded resulting in little incentive to collect levies from members when CAMPFIRE was formed.
+The direct payment system ensures that full levies are remitted to the Association directly from safari operators to meet the Association's minimum operating costs annually.

 At a national level, monitoring the allocation and disbursement of CAMPFIRE revenue is important because it is one measure of performance.
-The monitoring information will also be used to measure the RDCs' adherence to the CAMPFIRE Revenue Guidelines and where necessary to enforce them.
-In addition, the financial monitoring information is used by the CAMPFIRE Association to invoice its members and to ensure financial sustainability.
+The monitoring information is also used to measure the RDCs' adherence to the CAMPFIRE Revenue Guidelines, and where necessary to enforce them through government oversight.

-At district level, RDCs need to monitor their CAMPFIRE revenue to ensure that they are generating the maximum possible revenue from the sustainable use of natural resources.
+At district level, RDCs monitor their CAMPFIRE income to ensure that they are generating the maximum possible income from the sustainable use of natural resources.

-How will monitoring be done?
-The CAMPFIRE Association will use the bi-annual or quarterly CAMPFIRE returns as a monitoring tool (See Appendix 2b).
+How is monitoring done?
+The CAMPFIRE Association uses the bi-annual or quarterly CAMPFIRE returns as a monitoring tool.

-Distribution of CAMPPFIRE revenue should be carried out according to the 2002 CAMPFIRE Revenue Guidelines.
-RDCs are responsible for the collection, allocation and disbursement of CAMPFIRE revenue.
-It is important that a district level policy is developed by each RDC for the collection, allocation and disbursement of CAMPFIRE revenues.
-Disbursement of CAMPFIRE revenue to the producer communities should take place 30 days after receipt of such revenue as agreed by CAMPFIRE members.
+Distribution of CAMPFIRE income is carried out according to the 2002 CAMPFIRE Revenue Guidelines made operational in 2007.
+RDCs are physically no longer responsible for the collection, allocation and disbursement of CAMPFIRE revenue to communities.
+It is important that a district level policy is developed by each RDC to sustain the direct payment system.